 'amal: 'Amal is the suffering and trouble the sin brings to sinners or those we sin against.
 Pornography is not a victimless diversion.
 Exposure to pornography deeply wounds those who indulge in it.
 It damages natural physiological reactions, drawing people in to more and more images until the addiction perverts normal relationships.
 And it damages those who participate, not only because it celebrates the direct defiance of God's plan for women (1 Timothy 2:9), but also because many of those who participate in the making of pornography do so because of manipulation, threats, and violent repercussions if they refuse.

 hamartia: This Greek word is used throughout the New Testament.
 It's often described as "missing the mark" but can also mean a governing principle or power that leads a group to miss the mark.
 Pornography feeds this power.
 It feeds the lies that the people in the images are willing participants of the actions of the viewer.
 It also feeds the lie that indulging in activities that contradict God's plan for us is a physiological necessity.
-1 Corinthians 10:13 disagrees, stating, "No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure it."
+First Corinthians 10:13 disagrees, stating, "No temptation has overtaken you that is not common to man.
+God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it."
 The belief that pornography is a necessity is a lie.
 God did not design us to rely on a sin.

 Pornography—viewing it and participating in it—is sin.
 It is a perversion of the blessing God intended for mankind.
 It damages our relationships with God and with others.
 Acknowledging this is important, but it isn't enough.
 The sexual liberality of Western culture is a gateway for pornography, and it is largely inescapable.
 We need to make a concerted effort to minimize the temptation.
 Avoiding pornography is an obvious step, as is avoiding certain movies and TV shows, and using blockers on computers.
 As the Creator, God has the power to rescue us from the damage sin causes.
 Pornography is a tool used by the enemy to destroy the goodness God created.
 It will take the power of God to conquer it (Ephesians 6:12-13).